andrewhathaway/Gentleform/README.md

 Forms like a gentleman in PHP.

 Whilst working on [Blogcase](http://blogcase.co.uk), I wanted a nice form library to save me from the hell of dirty markup and code.
 I had disgusting if's and echo's here there an everywhere to print values and custom errors.
-No other nice libraries existed, that game me the simplicity and style that I wanted when creating the forms for Blogcase.
+No other nice libraries existed, that gave me the simplicity and style that I wanted when creating the forms for Blogcase.
 So I created Gentleforms, a gentlemanly way of doing forms in PHP.

 ##TODO
 - Support for radio buttons, checkboxes and select menus